-Counties Power area of supply/ electrical network Counties Power's current distribution network supplies part of Auckland City and parts of the Waikato and Hauraki Districts.
-The network area is bordered by the networks belonging to Vector to the north, WEL Networks to the south, and Powerco to the south east.
+6.10 Counties Power area of supply/ electrical network

+Counties Power's current distribution network supplies part of Auckland City and parts of the Waikato and Hauraki Districts.
+The network area is bordered by the networks belonging to Vector to the north and WEL Networks to the south.
 The total land area serviced by the company is approximately 2,250 square kilometres.